-- MIME type: The <mime-type> element defines a mime type supported by the portlet.
-If all mime types are supported, pass in "\".
-See the WSRP Specification under the MarkupType type for more information on this setting. - User profile information: The <user-profile> element allows you to define user profile information in cprofile-item> elements for use in portlets.
+- MIME type: The <mime-type> element defines a MIME type supported by the portlet.
+If all MIME types are supported, pass in "".
+See the MarkupType type in the WSRP specification for more information on this setting. - User profile information: The <user-profile> element allows you to define user profile information in cprofile-item> elements for use in portlets.
 For more information on using this element, see Section 5.8, "Adding User Profile Data." - Portlet content transformation: The <RuleSetRef> section allows you to associate existing transformation rules (defined outside the portlet node) with a portlet.
 Use the ID defined in the associated <RuleSet> element.
 Multiple rulesets can be referenced by placing the IDs in the appropriate order in a comma-delimited string.
 To add your own transformation rules, add a <RewriterConfig> element and follow the same structure defined for the <Rules> element.
 Existing rules can be combined with custom rules as shown in the example below: